DakotaS96/SkyFam/README.md

 ## SkyFam Server

-SkyFam currently targets:

-**Debian 13 (Trixie)**
+SkyFam currently targets **Debian 13 (Trixie)**.

-The server can be:

-- A physical PC
+It can run on a variety of hardware and virtualized environments, including:

+- Physical PCs and mini PCs
-- Raspberry Pi (Tested Successfully on a 4)
+- Raspberry Pi systems
-- Mini PC
-- Virtual machine
+- Virtual machines
-- Proxmox VM or LXC
+- Proxmox VMs or LXCs
-- Another Debian 13 system
+- Other Debian 13 systems

+SkyFam has been successfully tested on:
+- **Raspberry Pi 4**
+- **Raspberry Pi 3B+**
+- **Proxmox LXC container**

+### Requirements

 You will need:

 - Internet access during installation
-- A user with `sudo` or root access
+- Root access or a user with `sudo`
-- A network connection
+- Network access for devices that will connect to SkyFam
-- Enough disk space for your family's photos, chat uploads, and videos
+- Enough storage for photos, FamilyChat uploads, and videos

-You do **not** need to know Python, Flask, systemd, or GitHub to install SkyFam.

 ## Storage